Let's rewind and take a look at where this china cabinet started:

 Every once in a while, grab your clean, dry paintbrush to dust off your piece.

-Here's the full cabinet in my kitchen when I decided I was happy with the distressing!
+Here's the full cabinet in my kitchen after I sealed it!

 Initially, I had covered and taped off the glass with magazine paper, but it was just getting in the way, so I tore it off.